ConEmu/ConEmu.github.io/en/LaunchNewTab.md

 <h2 id="Using_ConEmu_switches"> <a href="ConEmuArgs.html">Using ConEmu switches</a> </h2>

-When you run something from `Win+R` or shortcut from your Desktop, you may use `-cmd` or `-cmdlist` to run your application.
-Remember, `-cmd` or `-cmdlist` will be the last ConEmu's GUI interpreted switch.
+When you run something from `Win+R` or shortcut from your Desktop, you may use `-run` or `-runlist` to run your application.
+Remember, `-run` or `-runlist` will be the last ConEmu's GUI interpreted switch.
 The rest of command line will be used to start your application.
 Read more in the [wiki](ConEmuArgs.html).
 Example:

 ~~~
-ConEmu -reuse -dir "c:\projects" -cmd "set PATH=C:\MinGW\bin;%PATH%" & chcp 65001 & sh -l -i
+ConEmu -reuse -dir "c:\projects" -run "set PATH=C:\MinGW\bin;%PATH%" & chcp 65001 & sh -l -i
 ~~~